CreepySasquatch/HDRMods/pages/Guides/Hidden/Ultra-Punk-Test.md

 **TESTERS are expected to provide regular feedback, report bugs (as well as notes and possibly screenshots on how to reproduce them), and provide any other requested information such as VRAM usage, system configuration (graphics card, CPU, available VRAM and RAM, etc).**

 **During the testing phase, the Wabbajack file will be updated regularly and testers are expected to install the updated wabbajack file.
-When this occurs any other mods you may have downloaded that are not part of Ultra Punk will be deleted!
+When this occurs any other mods you may have downloaded that are not part of Ultrapunk will be deleted!
 This is an unfortunate side effect of how Wabbajack modlists work.**
 - There are a couple MO2 plugins that claim to provide a solution to this, such as [Mod Keeper](https://www.nexusmods.com/site/mods/1768).
 We do not provide support for these plugins and do not endorse their use.
 They may or may not work as claimed.
-- If you decide to use other mods while testing Ultra Punk and run into issues, then you will need to troubleshoot those yourself.
-It is up to the discretion of the Ultra Punk team if a bug report is deamed to be valid if non Ultra Punk mods are used while testing.
+- If you decide to use other mods while testing Ultrapunk and run into issues, then you will need to troubleshoot those yourself.
+It is up to the discretion of the Ultrapunk team if a bug report is deemed to be valid if non Ultrapunk mods are used while testing.

-{% include callout.html type="important" content="<b>Any tester purposely hiding the fact they're using other mods while making a bug report may be removed from the Ultra Punk testing program!</b>" %}
+{% include callout.html type="important" content="<b>Any tester purposely hiding the fact they're using other mods while making a bug report may be removed from the Ultrapunk testing program!</b>" %}

 ## INSTALLATION INSTRUCTIONS